Business startup costs: calculate what you'll need

 Step 1: Identify your essential expenses

-Identify your essential expenses by listing everything your business absolutely needs to start operating.
+List everything your business absolutely needs to start operating.
 Focus only on must-have items to avoid underestimating your capital requirements.

 Essential expenses typically include:

-• Initial inventory: Stock required for your first sales
+- Initial inventory: stock required for your first sales

-Skip non-essential purchases initially; you can add these once your business is running.
+Skip non-essential purchases initially.
+You can add these once your business is running.

 Step 2: Categorise your expenses